ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ##### Request

-AMP sends the consent instance ID in the `consentInstanceId` field with the POST request.
+AMP sends the following fields with the POST request:

 ```
 {
-  "consentInstanceId": {string},
+  "consentInstanceId": {string}, // the consentInstanceId specified in the JSON config
   "consentStateValue": {enum},   // the stored consent state in client cache
-                               // takes value of ["accepted", "rejected", "unknown"]
+                                 // one of ["accepted", "rejected", "unknown"]
   "consentString": {string},     // the stored consent string in client cache
+  "clientConfig": {?object},     // the clientConfig object, if any, specified in the JSON config
-  "matchedGeoGroup": {string}, // (new) the user's geoGroup detected by AMP.
+  "matchedGeoGroup": {string},   // (new) the user's geoGroup detected by AMP
 }
 ```